home-assistant/data.home-assistant/docs/quick_start_index.md

 ## Running your first report

-JupyterLab is the choice for data scientists around the globe.
-It works with Jupyter Notebooks.
+JupyterLab works with Jupyter Notebooks.
 Think of a notebook like a Word document that can also contain code to explore your data.

 We have prepared a few notebooks for you that will help you get started.
 Let's start with the Getting Started notebook that was installed as part of the add-on.
 This notebook has been prepared by us to automatically read your Home Assistant data and generate a few interesting statistics about your data!